Tattoo Aftercare Instructions

 •  DO NOT USE VASELINE or Polysporin or sunscreen

-All the healing must be complete before any work can be done again on the tattoo.
-Color loss and fading are usually more apparent in tattoos that are solid black or solid colors and are common.
-We DO guarantee our tattoos, as long as the PROPER aftercare was carried out.
+We can only work on your tattoo once it has completely healed.
+Color loss and fading are usually more apparent in tattoos that are solid black or solid colours and are common.
+We do guarantee our tattoos, as long as the proper aftercare was followed.
 You can contact us for a touch-up free of charge!
-Your artist more than likely will want to see the tattoo, to ensure you listened to their aftercare instructions.
-You may want to schedule your touch-up within about 1-6 months from the original date you were tattooed, to ensure that the colors will match, and any fading from exposure to the sun will be uniform.
-Touch-ups scheduled after 6 months will result in a set-up fee payable to the artist.
+Your artist more than likely will want to see the tattoo to ensure you followed their aftercare instructions.
+Schedule your touch-up within 1-2 months from the original date you were tattooed to ensure that the colours will match from any sun exposure.
+Touch-ups scheduled after 3 months will result in a set-up fee.

 • You are experiencing prolonged tenderness, swelling of line work, and

-redness in the area 4-6 days after the tattoo was done.
+redness in and around the area 4-6 days after the tattoo was done.

-• Green/Yellow/Coloured discharge or puss coming out of the tattoo (If you
+• Green/Yellow colored discharge or puss coming out of the tattoo (If you

-have a green or yellow tattoo, it will NOT be the same color)
+have green or yellow in the tattoo, it will NOT be the same color)

 • Greenish or discolored scabs